 This can cause water damage that affects a roofing warranty.

 - Issues with exterior siding, bricks, and stucco

 Concrete poured in cold weather might not cure properly and could crack, chip, or delaminate.

 Although you may be able to sue a builder for poor workmanship under your state’s breach of warranty laws, you’ll want to note any maintenance obligations that the builder says are your responsibility.
-Failing to drain your water heater, touch up caulk or grout, or clean your gutters could count as neglect on your part and negate anything that you think the builder should fix.
+Failing to drain your water heater, touch up caulk or grout, or clean your gutters could count as neglect on your part and nullify any issues that you think the builder should fix.

-Also, check on any deadlines you’ll have to meet to notify the responsible contractors of any defects, such as within 15 days of discovering them and in writing.
+Also, check on any deadlines you’ll have to meet to notify the responsible contractors of any defects, which can vary from state to state.

 A lender typically requires a certificate of occupancy for a newly built home before you can secure financing.
 Your local building department issues this document (also called an occupancy permit) once it verifies that the builder completed the home’s wiring, plumbing, heating, and other specifications properly.

 But a certificate of occupancy just means that a building is in “livable condition,” not that it’s flawless.